bakal3110/Python-Courses-and-Projects/Volleyball tracker/README.md

 @Update 16/12/25
 Things done:
 - fix 5th set to finish after 15 points scored

+@Update 14/01/26
+I started creating GUI using PyQt5.
+For now it displays a picture, three clickable buttons that change color of the window below them.

 Things to do:
 - calculate and display stats after each set